 Therapeutic, peaceful and hypnotic.
 Hand knitting is a powerful hobby that brings people together, challenges the mind and allows you to express your creativity.

-I believe has it has serious super powers!
+I believe it has serious super powers!

 Over the last few years, I have met people across the world who have found a new drive in life with hand knitting.
 They may be suffering from depression or managing long-term physical pain and knitting allows them to reach goals and feel a sense of accomplishment with every row knitted.